dharmafly/pablo-docs/_posts/2230-01-01-pablo-methods.md

 heading: Pablo methods
 ---

-These are the methods available on the global `Pablo` object.
+These methods are available on the global `Pablo` object.

 ## [Pablo.isArrayLike(obj)](/api/isArrayLike/)